Reviews You Can Rely On

 Durability

 The FrontLoader is a well-designed and sturdy rack, and we didn't have any durability issues during testing.
-It does have a lot of plastic components including the crossbar clamping mechanism, so we would not expect it to hold up to abuse as well as some other racks we tested.
-The other disadvantage of the FrontLoader compared to fork-mount racks is the amount of moving parts that are prone to wear over time.
+There are several plastic components, including the crossbar clamping mechanisms, so we would not expect it to hold up to abuse and UV as well as some of the metal clamp racks we tested.
+It's hard to know how the FrontLoader will wear over time, but if you live in a harsh climate, removing the rack when it's not in use will almost certainly extend its lifespan.

 Value

-We feel that the FrontLoader is a good value.
-It is a quality rack with a sturdy hold that is relatively user-friendly and can fit a variety of bikes.
+The FrontLoader is a pretty good value.
+It is a quality rack with a sturdy hold that is relatively user-friendly and can fit a variety of bikes, and it's priced toward the lower end of this type of roof rack.

 Conclusion

 The FrontLoader is the evolution of a long line of roof racks from Yakima.
-The design is tried and proven and works very well if you don't have to lift your bike too far to get to the rack.
-Before racks like the Kuat Trio coming to market, the wheel on design was one of the only options for bikes with thru axle forks.
-Consumers now have far more options, but for many not having to remove and store the front wheel during transport is worth the strenuous task of getting a bike into a rack like the FrontLoader.
+The design is proven and works well if you don't have to lift your bike too far to get to the rack.
+Before racks like the Kuat Trio coming to market, the “wheel on design” was one of the only options for bikes with thru-axle forks.
+Consumers now have far more options, but for many, not having to remove and store the front wheel during transport is worth the strenuous task of getting a bike into a rack like the FrontLoader.

 Curtis Smith